wesql/wescale/go/vt/vttablet/tabletmanager/vdiff/README.md

 #### Table Differ (table_differ.go)

-This is the main module that runs a diff on each table, keeps intermediate state and periodically updates this in the `_vt` tables.
+This is the main module that runs a diff on each table, keeps intermediate state and periodically updates this in the `mysql` tables.

 #### Shard Streamer (shard_streamer.go)